hadar88/Project/data/scripts/Important/manual.md

 # `menu_calculator.py`

-This script calculates the nutritional data of a menu and puts it in the file `MenusInput.json`
+This script calculates the nutritional data of all the menus and puts it in the file `MenusInput.json`
 [View Script](./menu_calculator.py)

 Use this to make the menu in the correct format: `do all the inside keys, strings`